en de

 Conclusion

 When it comes to canned chicken being safe to eat, the health benefits answer the underlying question.
-Like fresh chicken and other similar canned meat, grabbing one off the canned foods aisle becomes an easy option.
+Like fresh chicken and other similar canned meats, grabbing one off the canned foods aisle becomes an easy option and can work well for substituting fresh products that still require cooking.

 Edibel Quintero is a medical doctor who graduated in 2013 from the University of Zulia and has been working in her profession since then.
 She specializes in obesity and nutrition, physical rehabilitation, sports massage and post-operative rehabilitation.
 Edibel’s goal is to help people live healthier lives by educating them about food, exercise, mental wellness and other lifestyle choices that can improve their quality of life.